Court of Appeal of Singapore

 The Court exercises only appellate jurisdiction in civil and criminal matters.
 In other words, it possesses no original jurisdiction—it does not deal with trials of matters coming before the court for the first time.
-In general, the Court hears civil appeals from decisions of the High Court made in the exercise of the latter's original and appellate jurisdiction, that is, decisions on cases that started in the High Court as well as decisions that were appealed from the State Courts of Singapore to the High Court.
+In general, the Court hears civil appeals from decisions of the General Division of the High Court made in the exercise of the latter's original and appellate jurisdiction, that is, decisions on cases that started in the General Division as well as decisions that were appealed to the latter from the State Courts of Singapore.
 However, this rule is subject to various restrictions.
-Some types of High Court decisions are not appealable to the Court of Appeal, while others are only appealable if the Court grants leave (permission).
-Where criminal matters are concerned, the Court only hears appeals from cases originating in the High Court.
-Matters heard by the High Court on appeal from the State Courts cannot be further appealed to the Court of Appeal, though questions of law may be submitted to the Court for determination.
+Some types of General Division decisions are not appealable to the Court of Appeal, while others are only appealable if the Court grants leave (permission).
+Where criminal matters are concerned, the Court of Appeal only hears appeals from cases originating in the General Division.
+Matters heard by the General Division on appeal from the State Courts cannot be further appealed to the Court of Appeal, though questions of law may be submitted to the Court for determination.

+The Court of Appeal hears appeals from the Appellate Division, which itself has solely civil appellate jurisdiction, only in exceptional cases as described below.

 Under the principles of stare decisis (judicial precedent), Court of Appeal decisions are binding on the High Court and the State Courts.
 As Singapore's final appellate court, the Court of Appeal is not required to follow its own previous decisions and the decisions of predecessor courts such as the Supreme Court of the Straits Settlements and the Judicial Committee of the Privy Council, and may depart from or overrule such decisions if it thinks fit.
 However, it will generally not do so without a strong reason.
 The Court of Appeal is required, however, to abide by decisions of the Constitution of the Republic of Singapore Tribunal in certain situations.
 The Constitution of Singapore states that where the President has referred to the Tribunal a question concerning the Constitution's effect on a bill, no court—including the Court of Appeal—may subsequently question the Tribunal's opinion on the bill or, assuming the bill is found to be constitutional, the validity of any law based on the bill.